 BTS Is Launching A K-Beauty Line & We Already Need Every Single Thing

-BTS, the group of K-Pop cuties that we can’t get enough of, is coming out with their own beauty line just in time for their new album release.
+BTS, the group of K-Pop cuties that we can’t get enough of, is coming out with their own makeup and skincare line just in time for their new album release.
 Here’s what we know so far!

 Each member of BTS has the flawless skin of a baby angel, and now you, too, can achieve such perfection. the K-pop band has partnered with VT Cosmetics, a popular Korean beauty line, to create their own makeup and skincare collection.
 So, you know, take our money.